How to Safely and Securely Sell Your Engagement Ring Online (And Get the Best Offer)

 Specialization

 And which potential buyer do you think you’d get a fair, accurate offer from?
 The buyer that lives and breathes the diamond industry 24/7?
-Or the buyer that wants to also know if you have some Gucci sneakers you want to sell?
+Or the buyer that wants also to know if you have some Gucci sneakers you want to sell?

 How to Prepare Your Engagement Ring for Sale